She refuses to believe in ghosts.

 Love in the Big Easy shouldn't be so hard...

-Trying to add some excitement to her life, Emily Rollins accepts a dare to kiss a masked stranger at a charity ball.
-Fireworks ignite with that simple kiss, and she longs to learn more about the enchanting man.
-But Emily has lost so much of her heart already…
+When Emily Rollins accepts a dare to kiss a masked stranger at a charity ball, fireworks ignite and she longs to learn more about the enchanting man.
+But Emily has lost so much already...

 Succumbing to his charm will turn her world inside out.